 Are Pellet Stoves Cost-Effective?

-The U.S. Most Energy Efficiency Information Administration sets the price of the heating system by most pellet stoves at a range between coal and natural gas, also below petroleum, propane, or electric.
+Most pellet stove heating systems cost between coal and natural gas, below petroleum, propane, and electric.
 This implies that over a BTU-per-dollar foundation, pellet heating is considered cost-effective.

 Most people who have a wood or pellet-burning stove also have to invest in other heating options.
-They may need space heaters for areas where the stove doesn’t reach, or they may need central heating for the days when they run out of pellets or can’t tend to their wood-burning stoves.
+They may space heaters for regions the furnace can’t reach or central heating when they run out of pellets or can’t tend to their wood-burning stoves.

 How long could it take to recover your investment?
 This depends on what you purchase, the best way to use it, its replacement, and the regional utility prices.